khanhtran-cleeksy/cached_quill_image/README.md

 ## How to use
 The CachedNetworkImage can be used directly or through the ImageProvider.
-Both the CachedNetworkImage as CachedNetworkImageProvider have minimal support for web.
+Both the CachedNetworkImage as CachedFileImageProvider have minimal support for web.
 It currently doesn't include caching.

 With a placeholder:
 ```dart